 Historians say they need to get their boots dirty.
 At some point, it’s worth stepping away from the computer and sitting down with the materials you’ve gathered.
 If you know your relative lived in a certain place, you might consider travelling there and taking a look around.
 Piecing together a life can be easier than trying to recreate a single episode, such as a period of military service.
 If you visit the person’s place of origin, there might be a useful book in the local library, an honour board at the RSL, a war memorial in the centre of town, or a public place named after their unit.
 Maybe there’s already a community history project underway that you could tap into?

 The National Library of Scotland is renowned for its map collection, including military maps.
+You can view these maps online.
 Maps from the British War Office are zoom-able and they’re overlaid with modern GPS coordinates.
 This is very useful if you’re trying to piece together a person’s movements or if you’re planning your own journey.

 The Australian Remembrance Trail along the Western Front spans most of the 200km stretch where Australians served during the First World War, from the Channel Coast of Belgium to Montbrehain in France.
 It informs and guides people of all ages, fitness and travel time.
 Visitors can view key locations, visit interpretive centres, and tour points of interest.
 The trail builds on the existing efforts of French and Belgian communities to commemorate Australian service, some of which date back to the 1920s.